 Data parallelism is one of the most successful efforts to introduce explicit parallelism to high level programming languages.
 The approach is taken because many useful computation can be framed in terms of a set of independent sub-computations, each strongly associated with an element of a large data structure.
 Such computations are inherently parallelizable.
-Data parallel programming is particulary convenient for two reasons.
+Data parallel programming is particularly convenient for two reasons.
 The first, is its easiness of programming.
 The second is that it can scale easily to large problem sizes.

 One of these problems is the search in metric spaces by spatial approximation.
-A metric space is formed by a collection of objects and distance function defined among them, which satisfies the triangle inequality.
-The goal is given a set of objects and a query, retrieve those objects close enough to the query.
-The Spatial Approximation Tree (SAT) is a data structure devised to support efficient searching in high-dimensional metric spaces [5, 6].
-It has been compared successfully against other data structures [2, 3] and update operations have been included in the original design [1, 7].
+A metric space is formed by a collection of objects U and a distance function d defined among them, which satisfies the triangle inequality.
+The goal is given a set of objects and a query, retrieve those objects close enough to the query [3].
+The Spatial Approximation Tree (SAT) is a data structure devised to support efficient searching in high-dimensional metric spaces [6, 7].
+It has been compared successfully against other data structures [2, 4] and update operations have been included in the design of the SAT[1, 8].

-Some aplications for the SAT are non-traditional databases (e.g. storing images, fingerprints or audio clips, where the concept of exact search is not used and we search instead for similar objects); text searching (to find words and phrases in a text database allowing a small number of typographical or spelling errors); information retrieval (to look for documents that are similar to a given query or document); etc.
+Some applications for the SAT are non-traditional databases (e.g. storing images, fingerprints or audio clips, where the concept of exact search is not used and we search instead for similar objects); text searching (to find words and phrases in a text database allowing a small number of typographical or spelling errors); information retrieval (to look for documents that are similar to a given query or document); etc.

 A typical query for this data structure is the range query which consists on retrieving all objects within a certain distance from a given query object.
-The distance in a high-dimensional space is expensive to compute and is usually the relevant performance metric to optimize, even over the secondary memory operation cost [1].
+The distance in a dimensional space is expensive to compute and is usually the relevant performance metric to optimize, even over the secondary memory operation cost [1][3].
 This problem is more significant in very large databases, making it relevant to study efficient ways of parallelization.

-In this paper we propose three parallel algorithms for range query operations for the SAT data structure using the MPI library [8] and the BSPpub [11].
+In this paper we propose three parallel algorithms for range query operations for the SAT data structure using the MPI library [9] and the BSPpub [12].

-2 Sequential SAT
+2. SEQUENTIAL SAT

-The SAT construction starts by selecting at random an element a from the database S. This element is set to be the root of the tree.
-Then a suitable set N(a) of neighbors of a is defined to be the children of a.
-The elements of N(a) are the ones that are closer to a than any other neighbor.
+The SAT construction starts by selecting at random an element a from the database $S \subseteq U$ .
+This element is set to be the root of the tree.
+Then a suitable set N(a) of neighbours of a is defined to be the children of a.
+The elements of N(a) are the ones that are closer to a than any other neighbour.
 The construction of N(a) begins with the initial node a and its bag holding all the rest of S. We first sort the bag by distance to a.
 Then we start adding nodes to N(a) (which is initially empty).
 Each time we consider a new node b, we check whether it is closer to some element of N(a) than to a itself.
 If that is not the case, we add b to N(a).
-We now must decide in which neighbor's bag we put the rest of the nodes.
-We put each node not in $a \cup N(a)$, but in the bag of its closest element of N(a).
+We now must decide in which neighbours bag we put the rest of the nodes.
+We put each node not in $a \cup N(a)$ , but in the bag of its closest element of N(a).
+The process continues recursively with all elements in N(a).